Camila Cabello: 2021–2023: Cinderella, Familia and The Voice

 On April 8, 2022, Familia was released and accompanied by a virtual TikTok concert 'immersive performance' titled "Familia: Welcome to the Family".
 Familia was met with positive reviews from critics, with NME, The Guardian and Rolling Stone all giving it 4/5 stars.
 Reviewing positively for NME, Nick Levine called the album "[Cabello's] richest and most compelling album yet," having delved into her heritage and psyche.
-In a similar review, Rolling Stone critic Tomás Mier wrote that the album is "an imperfect yet revealing mosaic of Cabello's Cuban-Mexican heritage."
+In a similar review, Rolling Stone critic Tomás Mier wrote that the album is "an imperfect yet revealing mosaic of Cabello's Cuban [and] Mexican heritage."
 While noting the multiple changes in style as quite disorienting, Mier complimented the album's raw and honest lyrics, comparing it to reading Cabello's diary.
 In a review for The Guardian, Alim Kheraj praised the album's vibrant Latin motifs—"honest and humming with artistic intent"—and noted the recurring theme of "self-sabotage and paranoia."

 Familia debuted at number 10 on the US Billboard 200, marking Cabello's 3rd Top ten album.
-It also debuted at number six in Canada, number nine in the UK and number four in Spain, the latter marking Cabello's 2nd highest debut there.
+It also debuted at number six in Canada, number nine in the UK, and number four in Spain, the latter marking Cabello's 2nd highest debut there.

 On May 9, 2022, it was announced Cabello would headline the UEFA Champions League Final on May 28.
 On May 28, 2022, Cabello performed "Señorita", "Havana", "Bam Bam" and "Don't Go Yet" during the UEFA Champions League Final opening ceremony.
 The performance is the most viewed video on UEFA's channel.
-Cabello released 'Road to the UEFA Champion's League Final', a Behind the Scenes look at preparing for the performance on her YouTube channel.
+After the performance, Cabello subsequently tweeted the spectators were "very rude" for "singing their own teams so loud during our performance" leading to controversy.
+Cabello released 'Road to the UEFA Champion's League Final', a Behind the Scenes look at preparing for the performance, on her YouTube channel.

 On May 15, 2022, Cabello announced via her TikTok account that she would be a coach on the US version of The Voice for its twenty-second season replacing Kelly Clarkson.
 In October 2022, it was confirmed that Cabello would not return for the twenty-third season.

 On July 27, 2022 Stromae released a remix of his song "Mon amour" starring Cabello, with an accompanying music video that is a play on shows like Love Island.
 Cabello provided a verse she recorded in LA and sang in French for the song.
-In September 2022, Cabello released a collaboration with Camilo,"Ambulancia" is on Camilo's new album De adentro pa afuera.
-In December 2022, Cabello released her third non-album collaboration of 2022, a remix of "KU LO SA" by Oxlade.

 In September 2022, Cabello departed Epic Records and signed to Interscope Records, a label of Universal Music Group.
+She also released a collaboration with Camilo titled "Ambulancia", which is on Camilo's album De adentro pa afuera.
+In December 2022, Cabello released her third non-album collaboration of 2022, a remix of "Ku Lo Sa" by Oxlade.